GavinChan1031/FRE6123-Financial-Risk-Management/README.md

 ## Codes

-Folder Codes consists of all the codes we used.
+Folder 'codes' consists of all the codes we used.
 For specific information please see click the folder.

 ## Acknowledgement